Home

 Startup vs Big Tech

 I would say the choice between startup and big tech may depend on the phase of your career, but that is my opinion — decide for yourself.
 The balance you choose, again, should align with your career goals, risk tolerance, and personal goals.
-Whether you opt for the dynamism of a startup or the steadiness of an established company, ensure it aligns with your long-term objectives.
+Whether you opt for the dynamism of a startup or the steadiness of a big company, ensure it aligns with your long-term goals.

 Compensation